 Some companies start their offers already in the days leading up to Black Friday.
 However, the week leading up to the big shopping day is typically spent preparing your customers for Black Friday and getting them excited about the amazing deals they can expect from your business.

 Be careful not to send too many messages during these days, as the real action starts on Friday.
-Feel free to send one or two text messages and make sure they are relevant.
+Feel free to send one or two SMS or RCS messages and make sure they are relevant.
 For example, you can inform about when the offers start or launch a competition where the winner is chosen on Black Friday.

 These are also the days when you can give your VIP customers early access to the offers.
 For example, you can give this segment a special code or link that gives them access to your Black Friday deals before anyone else.